 Culture of C. burnetii is difficult.
 Since this gram-negative coccobacillus multiplies only intracellularly, bacteria will not be identified in routinely performed blood cultures.
 The laboratory diagnosis is therefore based on the detection of antibodies or DNA.
 Most laboratories use commercially available kits for PCR, ELISA, complement fixation (CF) and indirect immunofluorescence assays (IFA).
-Coxiella burnetii displays a unique shift in surface antigens, which can be used to distinguish between acute and chronic infection.
 Antibodies to phase 2 antigens predominate during acute infection, whereas phase 1 antibodies are higher during chronic infection.
-The National Institute for Public Health and Environment (RIVM) and the Netherlands Society for Medical Microbiology (NVMM) have developed an algorithm for the diagnosis of acute Q fever.
+The National Institute for Public Health and Environment (RIVM) and the Netherlands Society for Medical Microbiology (NVMM) have developed an algorithm for the diagnosis of acute Q fever (LCI richtlijn Q-koorts).
 During the first two to three weeks after onset of illness, PCR on serum or plasma may be positive.
 In acute Q fever, PCR becomes negative soon after seroconversion.
 If PCR is negative or unavailable, or if the onset of disease was more than three weeks before testing, serology is the method of choice.
 ELISA for IgM to phase II antigens can be used for screening.
 It has a high sensitivity of 99% but a markedly lower specificity.
 False positive IgM reactions can be seen during pregnancy, with other infections (such as Legionella spp., Bartonella spp.) or in samples containing rheumatoid factor.
 IFA and CF are more laborious, but have better specificity.
 Seroconversion or a four-fould rise in antibody titer (measured by IFA or CBR) are diagnostic of acute Q fever.